Fruit to celebrate summer

-Sweet and toothsome, they were a superb addition to the dessert bowl (which in fact, included enormous, “plum-sized” grapes.
-Later, when I happened on “grape-like” plums in the souk near my home, the sweeties lost no time in hopping into my shopping basket.
+Sweet and toothsome, those tiny plums were a superb addition to our dessert bowl (which in fact, included enormous, plum-sized grapes.
+Later, when I happened on grape-like plums in the souk near my home, the sweeties lost no time in hopping into my shopping basket.
+What a discovery!

 - Cut the fruit into bite-sized pieces and sprinkle with lemon to keep the flesh from turning dark.
 Serve over unsweetened yogurt or with English biscuits and fresh, mild and fluffy goat cheese.